ShawnKyzer/nlq-to-sql-assistant/README.md

 **Prerequisites:**

 * Docker Desktop installed and running on your system.
+Installion instructions can be found [here](https://docs.docker.com/get-docker/)

 **Steps:**